Amran Al-Hidi

 Amran Said Juma Kharbash Al-Hidi (born 7 April 1998) is an Omani footballer who plays for Suwaiq Club and the Omani national team.

+International career

-He debuted internationally on 5 September 2019, during the 2022 FIFA World Cup qualification match in a 1–2 victory against India.
+Al-Hidi made his senior international debut on 5 September 2019, during the 2022 FIFA World Cup qualification match in a 1–2 victory against India.

 On 14 November 2019, Al-Hidi scored his first goal in a major competition for Oman against Bangladesh in a 4–1 victory.